The Frank Fund

 In 2010, Frank was awarded The Silver Medal, the American Advertising Federation’s highest honor to professionals who have made outstanding contributions to the advertising and marketing industry and who have been active in furthering creative excellence and responsibility in areas of social concern.
 For the past 20 years, The American Advertising Federation, the National Student Advertising Competition, and other ad associations have tapped Frank’s experience to judge local, regional, national and international advertising competitions.

-Finally, in the last few years of his career at GVSU, Frank created “The Bloom Group” – an integrated practice model mirroring that of large firms that sought to solve many complicated real-world problems for companies: from initial client meeting, to pitch, to implementation and finally evaluation.
+Finally, in the last few years of his career at GVSU, Frank created “The Bloom Group” – an integrated practice model mirroring that of large firms that sought to solve many complicated real-world problems for companies: from initial client meetings, to pitch, to implementation and finally evaluation.
 The Frank Fund was launched with money contributed by area companies with whom Blossom and students worked on special projects as part of the Bloom Group.
-There is currently about $26,663 in the fund.
-Another $3,337 needs to be raised to reach the endowment level at which point grants can be made.

 To be a part of Frank Blossom’s legacy and to contribute to the success of GVSU’s AdPR students, please consider giving here.